 Introduction

-media independent command service (MICS) refers to the commands sent from MIS users to the lower layers in the reference model.
+Media independent command service (MICS) refers to the commands sent from MIS users to the lower layers in the reference model.
 MIS users utilize command services to determine the status of links and/or control the multi-mode device for optimal performance.
 Command services also enable MIS users to facilitate optimal handover policies.
 For example, the network initiates and controls handovers to balance the load of two different access networks.

 The link status varies with time and MN mobility.
 Information provided by MICS is dynamic information composed of link parameters such as signal strength and link speed; whereas, information provided by MIIS is less dynamic or static in nature and is composed of parameters such as network operators and higher layer service information.
 MICS and MIIS information could be used in combination by the MN/network to facilitate the handover.